Kroning/test_shortner/README.md

 TODO:
 1. HTML is simple.
 Better way - some API calls with JSON in return.
 2. Routing module (because I can).
-3. How to install (sql, nginx, rc.d)
-4. Authorization and private links.
+3. Authorization and private links.
-5. Link's statistic.
+4. Link's statistic.

 If there any better way to pass db handler to httpHandler?
 (Except main -> App struct -> Page struct)